Myendetta Homestead: Heritage listing

 Myendetta Homestead was listed on the Queensland Heritage Register on 2 December 2013 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Myendetta (1910) is important in illustrating the contribution of notable architect, Robert Smith (Robin) Dods, to the evolution of Queensland architecture.

 The homestead is also important in demonstrating the evolution of climatically adapted timber housing in Queensland.
 It is an exceptional example of design responses to extreme climatic conditions and originally incorporated hydro-electric power.

 It is a highly intact, representative example of the substantial homesteads built on pastoral land.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 As one of only six Queensland homesteads designed by acclaimed architect Robin Dods, Myendetta is a rare and intact example of his homestead designs.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-Myendetta is a fine, intact example of the high-quality residential work of Dods that is characterised by a pervading sense of tradition, solidity, and an honest use of materials.
+Myendetta is an intact example of the residential work of Dods.
 Designed in an Arts and Crafts idiom, the low-set timber house has deliberately oversized timber elements and openings; verandah piazza; steep dominant roof; finely detailed, built-in timber furniture; a well-considered service zone; and an interior layout that optimises cross ventilation and solar orientation.

 The place is important because of its aesthetic significance.

 The low-set house with dominant, large roof, generous verandahs and garden stands dramatically in the extensive, flat landscape.

 A sense of robust, rural domesticity is engendered by its wide verandahs and piazzas without balustrade; spacious, well-ventilated living rooms; and the use of oversized elements, such as the hunkering roof, large, closely spaced verandah posts and large openings.

 Highly intact, Myendetta is important for its Arts and Crafts aesthetic, notably for its fine craftsmanship, high quality materials and skilful arrangement of informal and formal living spaces.